Paul Stovall

-Paul L. Stovall (August 16, 1948 - January 9, 1978) was an American basketball player in the National Basketball Association (NBA) for the Phoenix Suns.
-He also was a member of the San Diego Conquistadors in the American Basketball Association (ABA).He was recruited and played basketball for Pratt Community Junior College straight out of prison.
+Paul L. Stovall (August 16, 1948 – January 9, 1978) was an American professional basketball player in the National Basketball Association (NBA) for the Phoenix Suns.
+He also was a member of the San Diego Conquistadors in the American Basketball Association (ABA).
+He was recruited and played basketball for Pratt Community Junior College straight out of prison.
 A small forward, he played college basketball for the Arizona State Sun Devils.

 Early years

-Stovall experience a troubled youth, being in jail at the Kansas State Industrial Reformatory in Hutchinson after being convicted for a series of crimes, before even attending high school.
-It was while serving time, that he developed physically and as a basketball player.
-He was a part of the prison basketball team that toured small towns throughout Kansas between 1966 and 1967.
-On one occasion, the team competed against Pratt Community College, where head coach Jim Douglas had a chance to scout him.

-He attended Wichita North High School briefly because of his problems with the law, forcing him to earn his diploma through correspondence while in prison.
+Stovall attended Wichita North High School in Wichita, Kansas, but did not play on the basketball team and attended less than half of his classes.
+His truancy meant that he spent considerable time at the Lake Afton Boys' Ranch detention home.
+In 1964, Stovall dropped out of school and his criminal record mounted with charges including larceny, assault and statutory rape.